Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Click each step to mark complete

-Add inclusions
+Add Inclusions

 With the mixer on low, add the shredded cheddar, cubed cheddar, and chopped jalapeños.

-Mix briefly
+Mix Briefly

 Mix just until evenly distributed, about 1 minute.
 Some cheese may poke out of the dough, and that's fine.